LucaPeng/eslint-init/README.md

 ## eslint-init

-fast & simple integrate eslint into your project, and support several types including es6、node、react、vue.
+Fast & simple integrate eslint into your project and your git flow.

+Support es6, node, react, and vue project.

 ## Installament & Usage